 Looking for Bras d’Or Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Bras d’Or Lake, translated as Arm of Gold, is a very large somewhat unique water body in central Cape Breton Island, part of Nova Scotia Province in Canada.
 The 424-square-mile lake is nestled between forested hills with many scenic coves and lovely hideaways for boaters.
 Little commercial development exists and as a touring area (both by boat and auto), Bras d’Or Lake is superb.
 The ‘National Geographic Traveler’ magazine rated Cape Breton Island as its #2 worldwide destination in 2003.
 Some of the significant tourist destinations around the Lake are: